How to Set Up Call Forwarding in Australia

 Most AI answering services want to replace you completely.
 They use unconditional forwarding so every call goes straight to their system.
 Your phone never rings.
 This works for some businesses, but it eliminates the option to answer personally when you want to.

 Trillet uses conditional forwarding deliberately.
 Your phone rings first.
 You answer when you can, Trillet handles it when you can't.
-This positioning reflects a specific philosophy about AI in business.
+This positioning reflects a specific philosophy about AI in business, and it is the same approach covered in our guide to conditional call forwarding that keeps your number and adds an AI backup.

 AI can't replace humans when it comes to relationships.
 A therapist who answers their own phone builds trust differently than one who never does.
 A lawyer who takes calls during breaks strengthens client relationships.
 A tradie who picks up between jobs demonstrates availability.
 These interactions matter.